⚠️ERC-2771 Delegatecall Vulnerability

 Target Contract Decoding

-The target contract decodes the user address by extracting the last 20 bytes from the calldata
+The target contract decodes the user address by extracting the last 20 bytes from the

-, but only when msg.sender
+, but only whenmsg.sender

-Decoding is done using assembly for efficiency, as shown in the following code snippet:
+is the relay contract, known as the Trusted Forwarder.Decoding is done using assembly for efficiency, as shown in the following code snippet:

 delegatecall